 She has participated in the design of projects ranging from Hospitality, Residential, Retail, Urban and Landscape Lighting.
 She has also worked on product design, developing custom made luminaires.
 Among her latest projects are: Dubai Creek Harbour, Dubai Hills and Opera District Masterplan in Dubai, Marassi -Egypt public realm, Bvlgari Hotel and Resort.

 Along her career, Patricia has developed her creative and commercial skills, taking projects from conceptual stages to site implementation and client handover.
 She has participated in business development and contract negotiation.
 In her current role she is leading different lighting design initiatives, standards and procurement framework agreements being applied throughout her company.

-Lighting Designer & Partner Paul Miles has been working in the lighting industry for over a decade.
-During his development Paul has experienced working in many aspects of lighting, including Project Management, Lighting Consultancy, Independent Lighting Design & Working for world renowned European Luminaire Manufacturers.
+Lighting Designer & Partner Paul Miles has worked in the lighting industry for over 20 years.
+During his development, he has experienced many aspects of lighting, including Project Management, Lighting Consultancy, Independent Lighting Design, Installation & working for world renowned European Luminaire Manufacturers.